huijing/huijing.github.io/_posts/2015-10-14-diamond-grid-using-sass.md

 </code></pre>

 ***Update:***
 *Someone pointed out to me that the square root of 2 is a constant and could have just been hard-coded.
-To quote the famous American philosopher, Homer Simpson, "D'OH!"* <span class="emoji">&#x1F62B;</span>
+To quote the famous American philosopher, Homer Simpson, "D'OH!"* <span class="emoji" role="img" tabindex="0" aria-label="tired face">&#x1F62B;</span>

 <p class="no-margin">Now my Sass variables for calculating the grid layout looked like this:</p>
 <pre><code class="language-scss">